Table of Contents

 The server antenna connects to the RF port on the CU.

-RF couplers or tappers can be used in conjunction with the Cel-Fi QUATRA 4000 and 4000i, when multiple antennas are required for the installation.
+RF couplers or tappers may be used with Coverage Units when multiple service antennas are desired.
 Careful system design should be implemented to insure sufficient power levels into all antennas.

 Cel-Fi WAVE is Nextivity’s SOC2 Type 1 compliant cloud-based software platform from which Cel-Fi apps and connected capabilities are hosted and driven.
 Current-generation Cel-Fi products feature embedded connectivity that allows them to connect to the WAVE cloud.
 The WAVE portal and apps are used to facilitate software updates, registration, commissioning, installation, optimization, and troubleshooting.
 The Cel-Fi WAVE platform continues to expand in features and function.